June 19 is Jerusalem Sunday

 Remember our brothers and sisters in the Holy Land

 Linked below are prayers that can be shared with church members and personal, pilgrim stories from AFEDJ trustees and Diocese of Jerusalem leaders that can be used by preachers in their sermons on June 19.
 You also find links to a flyer and a social media post to share.

 Each year, on June 22, the Anglican Cycle of Prayer calls for prayers for the Diocese of Jerusalem.

-Bishop Greg Rickel, AFEDJ Chair and Bishop of the Diocese of Olympia, explains the rationale for a designated day, “Jerusalem Sunday and the season of Pentecost offer the perfect opportunity to move beyond the headlines and to help Episcopalians across the Church learn more about the lives and ministries of Christians in the Holy Land.”
+Bishop Greg Rickel, AFEDJ Chair and Bishop of the Diocese of Olympia, explains the rationale for a designated day, “Jerusalem Sunday and the season of Pentecost offer the perfect opportunity to to help Episcopalians across the Church learn more about the lives and ministries of Christians in the Holy Land.”

 To help the Diocese’s American friends mark this day, AFEDJ has created a number of resources to help Episcopalians and preachers across the Episcopal Church turn their gaze eastward toward Jerusalem.

 Linked below are prayers that can be shared with church members and personal, pilgrim stories from AFEDJ trustees and Diocese of Jerusalem leaders that can be used by preachers in their sermons on June 20.
 Publicity materials to share within congregations and wider networks are also available for download.

 Bishop Rickel adds, “The deep faith of our sisters and brothers in the region – lived out with great hope amidst the daily challenges – is a powerful witness to us all.
 Jerusalem Sunday creates a space in the Episcopal Church for us to honor, pray for, and remember that abiding witness.”